SzymonMrzyglod/events-app/README.md

 - **Frontend:**

   - React.js
-  - React Router DOM for routing
+  - React Router for routing
   - Atomic Design Methodology
   - Material-UI for UI components and styling
   - Formik and Yup for form handling and validation